 Why is Content So High-Value?

-Content is worth its weight in gold. ?
+Great content is worth its weight in gold.

 It brings you more bang for your buck than paid advertising, paid search, or paid ads.